[?] Subscribe To This Site

 Another choice for organic weed control that you may have in your home is rock salt.
 Table salt may not work as well, but rock salt is an excellent organic weed control remedy.
 This time, place just a few granules at the base of the stem, near the roots.
 Be careful where you are placing these as rock salt will kill your garden plants or garden flowers as well.
 I use this especially on my pathway walk between the stones and bricks.
 Within days, you will have all your weeding needs solved.

-The organic vinegar that you should use is Burns-Philip Food Inc. and Heinz USA (concentrations ranging from 5-30%), as well as from Knouse Foods (14% concentration).
+The distiller white vinegar that you could use is ordinary Heinz USA (concentrations ranging from 5-30%).

 Of course, I couldn't write this without trying it myself, so out I went with my spray bottle and white distilled vinegar.
 I sprayed the weeds in late morning and checked late that afternoon.
 And I had some really pleasant surprises!
 I sprayed two sizes of Canada thistle (11" and 4") and the vinegar killed all the top growth.